jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 Modern Physics came from Isaac Newton who came up with classical mechanics to explain why 17th-century things move.
 For example, a falling apple immediately includes 3 of the 5 forces:

-1. Strong force to keep the apple's identity
+1. Strong force to keep the apple's identity and not go through the earth*
 2. Gravitational force to make the apple fall
-3. Electromagnetism for the apple to be seen and to repel the Earth so as to not fall through the soil
+3. Electromagnetism for the apple to be seen

+{{< n n="In Material Superphysics, contact forces are facilitated by the same mechanism as the Strong Force which we call aetherspace particles" >}}

 <!-- > *Newton's Principia is written in Latin, the language of the Roman Empire -->